黑料情报站

 • How to nominate

-Tell us exactly why your nominee should get an award.
 What has the nominee accomplished?
 How has their work made an impact?
-What鈥檚 the broader context of achievements a or contributions?
+What鈥檚 the broader context of achievements or contributions?
 What prompted you to submit your nomination?
 Provide as much information about their achievements and/or service as possible.

 Keep it clear and concise

 For your nomination to shine, it needn't be long.
 Aim for quality not quantity.
-And focus the work that鈥檚 specifically related to the reason you鈥檙e nominating the person or organisation.
+Focus on the work related to the category.

 Provide supporting material